-- (4) All in-water structures require a shoreline conditional use permit, except when such structures are installed to protect or restore ecological functions, such as woody debris installed in streams.
-In such cases, it would be considered a permitted shoreline modification. - 15 (5) Exemptions from shoreline permitting are available for certain restoration activities as - 16 outlined in WAC 173-27-040(2)(o) and WAC 173-27-040(2)(p).
-Projects are still required to - 17 comply with the SMP.
+- (1) In the event of a conflict between SMP Table 6-1: Permitted, Conditional, and Prohibited Shoreline Modifications and the regulatory text, the text shall hold. - 5 (2) Shoreline modifications occur at or have the potential to occur at or waterward of the OHWM in the Aquatic shoreline environment designation.
+Modifications are regulated based on the adjacent landward shoreline environment designation. - 8 (3) In the shoreline environment designations where these activities are allowed, the 9 placement of fill waterward of the OHWM and dredging are only permitted in limited 10 situations.
+See SMP Sections 6.03 and 6.04 for requirements. - (4) All in-water structures require a shoreline conditional use permit, except when such structures are installed to protect or restore ecological functions, such as woody debris installed in streams.
+In such cases, it would be considered a permitted shoreline modification. - (5) Exemptions from shoreline permitting are available for certain restoration activities as outlined in WAC 173-27-040(2)(o) and WAC 173-27-040(2)(p).
+Projects are still required to comply with the SMP.

-2 6.02 GENERAL SHORELINE MODIFICATION PROVISIONS
+6.02 GENERAL SHORELINE MODIFICATION PROVISIONS

-The following provisions apply to all shoreline modification activities, whether shoreline modifications address a single or multiple properties.
-Where other requirements may conflict with the provisions contained in this chapter, the more restrictive standard shall apply.
+- 3 The following provisions apply to all shoreline modification activities, whether shoreline - 4 modifications address a single or multiple properties.
+Where other requirements may conflict - 5 with the provisions contained in this chapter, the more restrictive standard shall apply.

-- A. Ensure shoreline modifications individually and cumulatively do not result in a net lossof ecological functions. - 9 B. Limit the number and extent of shoreline modification activities to reduce the negative effects of shoreline modifications to the greatest extent feasible. - C. Plan for enhancement of impaired ecological functions where it is feasible, appropriate, and accommodates permitted uses. - D. Allow only shoreline modifications that are appropriate to the specific shoreline environmental designation in which they are located. - E. Prefer those types of shoreline modifications that have a lesser impact on ecological functions.
+- A. Ensure shoreline modifications individually and cumulatively do not result in a net loss of ecological functions. - 9 B. Limit the number and extent of shoreline modification activities to reduce the negative effects of shoreline modifications to the greatest extent feasible. - 11 C. Plan for enhancement of impaired ecological functions where it is feasible, appropriate, and accommodates permitted uses. - D. Allow only shoreline modifications that are appropriate to the specific shoreline environmental designation in which they are located. - E. Prefer those types of shoreline modifications that have a lesser impact on ecological functions.
 Promote soft over hard shoreline modification measures.

-- A. Structural shoreline modifications may be allowed if they are demonstrated to be necessary to support or protect a legally permitted shoreline structure or use that is in danger of loss or substantial damage or are necessary for mitigation or enhancement. - 21 B. Shoreline modifications shall be limited in number and extent. - C. The Shoreline Administrator shall base all decisions regarding shoreline modification on available scientific and technical information and a comprehensive analysis of site specific conditions provided by the applicant. - D. Shoreline modifications must be designed and located to ensure that they will not result in a net loss of shoreline ecological functions and will not have significant adverse impacts to shoreline uses, resources, and values provided for in RCW 90.58.020. - 28 E. Shoreline modifications and uses shall be designed and managed to prevent29 degradation of water quality and alteration of natural hydrographic conditions.
+- A. Structural shoreline modifications may be allowed if they are demonstrated to be necessary to support or protect a legally permitted shoreline structure or use that is in danger of loss or substantial damage or are necessary for mitigation or enhancement. - B. Shoreline modifications shall be limited in number and extent. - C. The Shoreline Administrator shall base all decisions regarding shoreline modification on available scientific and technical information and a comprehensive analysis of sitespecific conditions provided by the applicant. - D. Shoreline modifications must be designed and located to ensure that they will not result in a net loss of shoreline ecological functions and will not have significant adverse impacts to shoreline uses, resources, and values provided for in RCW 90.58.020. - 28 E. Shoreline modifications and uses shall be designed and managed to prevent 29 degradation of water quality and alteration of natural hydrographic conditions.

 - F. Shoreline modification standards shall not apply retroactively to existing, legally established shoreline modifications.
 Existing structures may be maintained, repaired, and operated within shoreline jurisdiction and within the shoreline buffers established in the SMP.
 Repair and replacement provisions in later sections of this chapter may apply to specific modifications. - G. All disturbed upland areas shall be restored and protected from erosion by using native vegetation or other means. - H. All shoreline modifications are subject to the mitigation sequence in SMP Section 4.03, with appropriate mitigation required for unavoidable impacts to ecological functions.
-If critical areas in shoreline jurisdiction are impacted, the project is also subject to relevant requirements of SMP Section 4.04. - 12
+If critical areas in shoreline jurisdiction are impacted, the project is also subject to relevant requirements of SMP Section 4.04.

-13 6.03 CLEARING, GRADING, AND FILL
+6.03 CLEARING, GRADING, AND FILL